 We at Toronto Buffing Inc. offer true scratch removal services.
 Some scratches may be repaired with less aggressive polishing,while certain scratches will require heavy buffing, and wet sanding.
 Unfortunately, certain scratches are out of the scope of our services.
 For instances, if your scratch has a dent, or a large portion of paint missing, we may not be able to repair it.
 However, we offer touch up services for moderate scratches.
 With this service, we sand the surface, apply touch up, allow it to dry, then proceed to level the paint.
 With touch up repairs, it is impossible to achieve a 100 percent correction.
 However, with our proper techniques, we are able to achieve up to 90 percent perfection on these repairs.

-Toronto Buffing Inc: Buffing Polishing & Paint Correction Services for the GTA
+Toronto Buffing Inc: Buffing, Polishing & Paint Correction Experts

 Common Swirl Marks